remix-run/remix/docs/guides/data-writes.md

 ### HTML Form GET

 A `GET` is just a normal navigation where the form data is passed in the URL search params.
-You use it for normal navigation, just like `<a>` excpect the user gets to provide the data in the search params through the form.
+You use it for normal navigation, just like `<a>` except the user gets to provide the data in the search params through the form.
 Aside from search pages, it's use with `<form>` is pretty rare.

 Consider this form: